Want to Run Faster? Start With These 14 Exercises

 A person doing a step-up.

-8 Specific Exercises to Run Faster
+8 Strength Exercises to Run Faster

 In addition to running-specific workouts to run faster, you can improve your leg speed and power by performing exercises that strengthen the muscle groups in your legs and core.